Muhammad as-Samman al-Madani: Life

 Sheikh Samman initially studied in the Khalwatiyyah Order in Damascus.
 His teacher was Sheikh Mustafa Bakri, a great saint from Syria.
 Eventually, he began to open studies that contain dhikr techniques, Wazifa, and other teachings of Sufism.
 He devised a way of approaching Allah which was eventually referred to as the Sammaniyah Order.
-Some consider that the Sammaniyah Order is a branch of the Khalwatiyyah Order.
 In order to acquire knowledge, he spent his life on various journeys.
 Some of the places he once visited to study include Iran, Syria, Hijaz, and Transoxania.

 The reach of the Sammaniyya order reached Indonesia through some of his students, and its validity is recognized under the auspices of the Nahdlatul Ulama.

 Works

 His most famous work is the book Al-Insab.
 He also authored other books, such as Mu'jamul Mashayekh, Tazyilul Tarikh Baghdad, and Tarikh Marv.

 Death

 Sheikh Samman died in Medina on Wednesday, 24 January 1776 and was buried in Al-Baqi'.